 The world is not black and white.
-There are shades of grey.
+There are shades of gray.
 Interestingly enough, it is Leftists who often fail to recognize that, adopting an all or nothing stance: Either you are with us or you are against us.
 If a Republican criticizes a Republican elected official or candidate he supports, that is an example of hypocrisy.
 It is boring and tiresome, in addition to being simplistic and intellectually lazy.

 I have repeatedly condemned the “all or nothing” mentality of some on the Right, where they demand total loyalty to President Donald Trump, and declare those who are not totally loyal to be “enemies.”
 But this mentality is just as common on the Left.